flotiq/flotiq-docs/docs/Universe/metaapi.md

 There are over 480 public APIs in Catalog, including popular apps like Gmail, Google Calendar, Google Spreadsheet, Twitter, etc.

+Integration with Meta-Api allows you to create better workflow with much easier volume of data exchange and implementation of business logic.

 ![Meta-API dashboard](images/metaapi/meta-about.png)